Skip to Content

 In Epcot World Showcase you will find the Japan Pavilion.
 Of course, you are going to find great sushi here!

-If I had to pick one Disney theme park to eat in for evermore it would most definitely be Epcot.
+If I had to pick one Disney theme park to eat in it would most definitely be Epcot.
 There are some amazing Epcot Restaurants for you to try.

 Where do you find sushi at Epcot?